zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay-dxp-on-premises/installing-liferay-on-an-application-server/installing-liferay-on-weblogic.md

 # Installing DXP on WebLogic

-Installing Liferay DXP on WebLogic requires deploying dependencies, modifying configuration files, configuring a database and a mail session, and deploying the DXP WAR file on a WebLogic server.
+Installing Liferay DXP on WebLogic requires deploying the DXP WAR file, deploying DXP's dependencies, and configuring WebLogic Server for DXP.

 It is **highly recommended** to install web apps, including DXP, in a WebLogic Managed server.
 Deploying to a Managed Server lets you to start or shut down DXP more quickly and facilitates transitioning into a cluster configuration.
 This article therefore focuses on installing DXP in a Managed Server.